-To utilize EZProxy, you must access online resources from the library website or IUCAT, the library catalog.
+To utilize EZProxy, you must access online resources one of three ways.
 Why?
-Only these resource URLs have IU permalinks appended to them.
-The code snippets that make up an IU permalink look like:
+Only when using these options will online resource URLs have IU permalinks appended to them.

-If you search for articles and journals off campus using a regular search engine, like Google, you will ask be asked to pay for full text access by databases like PubMed, JSTOR, and Nexis Uni.
-That's because searching this way doesn't utilize our EZProxy service.
-Only by starting on the library website can you be assured full text access to library-subscribed resources.
+If you search for articles and journals off campus using a regular search engine, like Google, you will be asked to pay for full text access by databases like PubMed, JSTOR, and Nexis Uni.
+That's because searching this way doesn't utilize EZProxy permalink authentication.

 Can't find full text access to the resources you need?